A Fourier interpolation method for numerical solution of FBSDEs: Global convergence, stability, and higher order discretizations: Introduction

-Among the most recent innovations for numerical solution of BSDEs, one can mention the cubature method \cite{crisanm:2012,crisanmol:2013}, Fourier-cosine expansions \cite{RuijOosl:2013,oosterlee:2016,Ruijter20161}, and the convolution method \cite{hyndmanoyonongou:2013}.
-In introducing the convolution method \cite{hyndmanoyonongou:2013} developed a local discretization error which include an extrapolation error.
+Additional approachs to numerical solution of BSDEs include, include the cubature method \cite{crisanm:2012,crisanmol:2013}, Fourier-cosine expansions \cite{RuijOosl:2013,oosterlee:2016,Ruijter20161}, and the convolution method \cite{hyndmanoyonongou:2013}.
+In introducing the convolution method, \cite{hyndmanoyonongou:2013} developed a local discretization error which includes an extrapolation error.
 The extrapolation error component is exclusively produced by the fast Fourier transform (FFT) algorithm and the underlying trigonometric interpolation used to compute conditional expectations.
-To improve the performance of the convolution methods it is desirable to eliminate the extrapolation error, and improve the error bound, with an alternative implementation of the FFT algorithm.
+To improve the performance of the convolution method it is desirable to eliminate the extrapolation error, and improve the error bound, with an alternative implementation of the FFT algorithm.

-In this paper we propose an alternative space grid for the convolution method, instead of the rectangular grid in \cite{hyndmanoyonongou:2013}, which eliminates the extrapolation error and leads to a globally convergent numerical solution for the (F)BSDE.
+In this paper we propose an alternative space grid for the convolution method, instead of the rectangular grid in \cite{hyndmanoyonongou:2013}, which eliminates the extrapolation error, leads to a globally convergent numerical solution for the (F)BSDE, and provides explicit convergence rates.
 We also apply the numerical method to the Runge-Kutta schemes for FBSDEs proposed by \cite{Chasscrisan:2013}.
 The tree-like nature of the alternative grid avoids extrapolations and leads to a global error bound for the BSDE approximate solutions.
-Further, the implementation of the convolution method originally presented in \cite{hyndmanoyonongou:2013} is simplified by using an alternative parametric transformation to enforce the necessary boundary conditions.
+Further, the implementation of the convolution method originally presented in \cite{hyndmanoyonongou:2013} is simplified by using an alternative parametric transformation to enforce the necessary periodic boundary conditions.